NotInterestedPirralho/TopDownShooter/README.md

 - **Programming Language(s):** Java and Kotlin
 - **Program:** Android Studio
-- **Libraries/Frameworks:** Jetpack Compose (incluindo Navigation Component), Firebase (Authentication, Firestore Database) e Google services
+- **Libraries/Frameworks:** Jetpack Compose (including Navigation Component), Firebase (Authentication, Firestore Database) e Google services
 - **Other Tools:**

 ---

 ## Difficulties

+During the development of our project, we encountered several technical challenges that required  patience and persistence.

+Firstly, detecting touches on the joysticks presented significant challenges.

+The creation of the joysticks was also not a simple task.

+Another challenge was rotating the player according to the joystick direction.

+Finally, ensuring that the bullet fired in the correct direction the player was facing was particularly difficult.

 ---
 ## Conclusions